 Any major departures from the Code should be explained in the body of the letter.

-Note: advisers may need to amend these notes to reflect other provisions of the Code which arise in other circumstances, for example where a circular to shareholders in respect of a Rule 9 waiver would otherwise be required.
+Note: advisers may need to amend these notes to reflect other provisions of the Code which arise in other circumstances, for example where a circular to shareholders in respect of a whitewash would otherwise be required.